 Open the zipper.

-Pin right sides of the pouches together, matching up the corners and zipper.
+Fold over and pin right sides of the pouches together, matching up the corners and zipper.
+Make sure the bottom edges meet and line up well.
 Sew the sides of the pouch, backstitching at each end.
+Leave the bottoms open for now.

 For this tutorial, we aren’t sewing the bottom of the pouch together quite yet.
 Since the coin pouch is so small, we need to avoid as much bulk as possible and not sewing the bottom yet will help with that.